Oscar (footballer, born 1991): Senior

 Oscar celebrates moments after scoring a goal against Croatia, in the first match of the 2014 FIFA World Cup.

 Oscar was given his first senior call-up as a substitute in a 0–0 draw against Argentina.
 Due to injuries to the attacking midfielder Ganso, he saw his national team opportunities increase and was even preferred over more experienced playmakers on a number of occasions.
 In June 2012, Oscar scored his first international goal in a friendly match in New York City against Argentina, which Brazil went on to lose 4–3.
 He also scored a penalty kick against China as well as recording three assists in the 8–0 rout, before firing a brace against Iraq one month later.

 On 25 March 2013 Oscar played against Russia at Stamford Bridge with fellow Chelsea teammates David Luiz and Ramires.
 He wore the nation's iconic 10 number shirt.

 Oscar played and started in all of Brazil's games in the 2013 FIFA Confederations Cup as they beat Spain 3–0 in the final to claim the trophy.
 He provided the assist for the second goal in the final, scored by Neymar.

 In the opening match of the 2014 FIFA World Cup, on 12 June against Croatia in São Paulo, Oscar scored in injury time with a toe-poke from outside the box for the last goal in a 3–1 win.
 In Brazil's record-breaking 7–1 semi-final defeat to Germany on 8 July, Oscar scored the only goal for Brazil in the 90th minute.
 Alongside Thiago Silva, he was one of two Brazilians included in the Team of the Tournament.
 He also played and started every game.

 Due to an injury in training, Oscar was not included in Brazil's squad for the 2015 Copa América in Chile.
 He was last recalled to the squad in October 2016, for Brazil's 2018 World Cup qualifiers.

-After nearly nine years without a call-up, in February 2025 Oscar was named as part of the 52 player preliminary longlist of players for the following month's 2026 FIFA World Cup qualifing matches, although did not feature in the final 23 man squad.
+After nearly nine years without a call-up, in February 2025 Oscar was named as part of the 52 player preliminary longlist of players for the following month's 2026 FIFA World Cup qualifying matches, although did not feature in the final 23 man squad.